-There are no greater opinion formers than local people, and this is a great opportunity for you, the tourism destination, to work with local businesses, tourist information centres and the community to promote the wealth of tourism products on offer in your destination.
+There are no greater opinion formers than local people, and this is a great opportunity for the tourism industry to work together with local businesses, tourist information centres and the community to promote the wealth of tourism products on offer in your destination.

-There are many ways to get involved and listed below are a few ideas to get you started:
+There are many ways to get involved and we have already published 101 Things to Do (PDF, 1,54MB) with lots of great ideas and suggestions.
+Here are a few to get you started:

-- Use the English Tourism Week branding in your email signatures, web banners, logos etc to raise awareness of the week and spread the word amongst your local tourism businesses.
+- Use the English Tourism Week branding from our toolkit in your email signatures, web banners, logos etc, to raise awareness of the week and spread the word amongst your local tourism businesses.

-- Run a campaign using VisitKent's Big Day Out framework designed to encourage local engagement and support for tourism.
+- Run a campaign using VisitKent's Big Weekend framework designed to encourage local engagement and support for tourism.

-- Get local Tourist Information Centres to publicise events to visitors during the week and organise transport to take them to events
+- Involve local Tourist Information Centres to publicise events to visitors during the week and organise transport to take them to events.

 - Encourage those taking part to share far and wide what you have to offer on social media and give them a leaflet or voucher to pass on.

 - Create a new local dish or a special English Menu for the week or you could use it as an opportunity to encourage young people to look at hospitality as a career.